areizero/Template_NodeJS_Electron/Readme.md

 [Electron](http://tutorialzine.com/2015/12/creating-your-first-desktop-app-with-html-js-and-electron/): **Creating Your First Desktop App With HTML, JS and Electron**
 [Mocha](https://mochajs.org/#getting-started): **Mocha: simple, flexible, fun**
 [Mocha](http://webapplog.com/tdd/): **How To Use Mocha With Node.js For Test-Driven Development to Avoid Pain and Ship Products Faster**
+[Supertest](https://codeforgeek.com/2015/07/unit-testing-nodejs-application-using-mocha/): **Test your REST api using Mocha and supertest**